phetsims/geometric-optics/doc/model.md

 - A ray through the principal focal point on the near-side for a converging lens, or on the far-side for a diverging lens.
 The ray will proceed parallel to the optical axis upon exit from the lens.

+"Many" rays consists of a 120-degree fan of rays.
+The number of rays varies with the distance of the object from the optic, such that at least 2 rays will pass through the optic.

 ### _Lens_ screen

 The _Lens_ screen includes features not found on the _Mirror_ screen.